nengo/nengo.github.io/people.rst

 If you want to contact someone about a Nengo project, please contact the :ref:`project maintainer <Nengo projects>`.

+By adding your name to this file, you are agreeing to the `Nengo Contributor Assignment Agreement <https://www.nengo.ai/caa.html>`_.

 - Aaron Voelker <arvoelke@gmail.com>
 - Andreas Stöckel <andreas.stoeckel@gmail.com>
 - Andrew Mundy <andrew.mundy@ieee.org>